Best Antarctic krill oil products: what to compare

 Best potency screen

 Compare EPA and DHA per serving.
-Krill oil milligrams alone do not tell the full omega-3 story.
+Krill oil milligrams alone do not tell the full Omega-3 story.

 Best value screen